deepmodeling/Uni-Mol/README.md

 For ESOL, FreeSolv and Lipo, we set `loss_func=finetune_mse`.
 For QM7, QM8 and QM9, we set `loss_func=finetune_smooth_mae`.

-Our first version of the molecular pretraining ran with [all hydrogen](https://unimol.dp.tech/ckp/mol_pre_all_h_220816.pt).
-The hyperparameter table above is for all hydrogen.
-Besides, the pretraining model with no hydrogen performs close to it with all hydrogen in molecular property prediction.
+**Note**: Our first version of the molecular pretraining ran with **all hydrogen** pretrained model, and above hyper-parameters are also for **all hydrogen** pretrained model.
+You can download the [all hydrogen model parameter](https://unimol.dp.tech/ckp/mol_pre_all_h_220816.pt) here, and use it to reproduce our results.
+The performance of pretraining model with **no hydrogen** is very close to the **all hydrogen** one in molecular property prediction.
 We will update the hyperparameters for the no hydrogen version later.

 **NOTE**: You'd better align the `only_polar` parameter in pretraining and finetuning: `-1` for all hydrogen, `0` for no hydrogen, `1` for polar hydrogen.